Armed Forces of Montenegro: Formations

 The 'Old Serbia' Detachment was commanded by Brigadier Radomir Vešović.
 The detachment was made up of 13 battalions.
 It had around 6,000 soldiers and secured the Albanian border.

 Uniforms

 Most soldiers of the Montenegrin army had no uniforms.
 At mobilization, the soldiers were issued with a rifle and a badge to put on the cap.
 Both soldiers and officers in the reserve wore national costume.
 The badges in the caps had different designs depending on the rank of the wearer.

-Ranks and Badges
+Ranks and badges

 All Montenegrins between 18 and 62 years were conscripts.
-Recruitment was done three times a year, and the recruits are in peacetime had to have at least 25 years.
+Recruitment was done three times a year, and the recruits are in peacetime had to be at least 25 years old.